-- To gain a foundational understanding of the macroeconomic trends, politics, history and culture of a country or region outside the United States. - To experience firsthand through meetings with government officials and company representatives the economic ecosystems, business practices, market dynamics, and future opportunities and challenges of a particular country or region. - To understand the framework of a particular business topic or issue through the lens of a specific country or region, including any challenges, opportunities, and strategies used to address it, and then apply the framework to other countries and regions throughout the world. - To develop the skills necessary to collaborate with peers on a project that analyzes and proposes solutions to a particular problem within a sector of industry, including the skills required to set up and conduct independent business meetings abroad.
+- To gain a foundational understanding of the macroeconomic trends, politics, history and culture of a country or region outside the United States. - To experience firsthand through meetings with government officials and company representatives the economic ecosystems, business practices, market dynamics, and future opportunities and challenges of a particular country or region. - To develop the skills necessary to collaborate with peers on a project that analyzes and proposes solutions to a particular problem within a sector of industry, including the skills required to set up and conduct independent business meetings abroad.